rceuppens/media-tools/reach-calculator/README.md

 # Paid Reach Estimator

-A lightweight, browser-based tool to forecast accumulated unique reach across a paid Facebook campaign — before you launch.
+A lightweight, browser-based tool to forecast accumulated unique reach across a paid Facebook campaign, before you launch.

 Built as a single HTML file with no dependencies beyond Chart.js.